Tair-3 4,5/300 Review

 Tair-3 4,5/300 Handling and Mechanics

-Visually the lens has a huge size, and looks at the camera giant.
+Visually the lens has a huge size and looks at the camera giant.
 Something like a telescope.
-But despite its almost 1,5 kg weight, have good balance, and it is convenient to shoot.
-I did not feel disadvantage of my Nikon D3100.
-On the contrary, big weight reduces a handshake, and I was able to shoot without motion blurring at 1/80 shutter speed.
+But despite its almost 1,5 kg weight, it has good balance, and it is convenient to shoot.
+I did not feel the disadvantage of my Nikon D3100.
+On the contrary, big weight reduces a handshake, and I could shoot without motion blurring at 1/80 shutter speed.

 Handling on Nikon D3100

-The main weight is on the edge of the lens, where the optical elements is located.
-And that half of that is closer to the camera is an empty tube with internal hood to reduce stray light.
-Barrel is made of metal, and the design is like some military equipment like the lens is designed for military purposes.
-Aperture ring and focus ring is not rubberized.
+The main weight is on the edge of the lens, where the optical elements are located.
+And that half of that is closer to the camera is an empty tube with the internal hood to reduce stray light.
+The barrel is made of metal, and the design is like some military equipment like the lens is designed for military purposes.
+The aperture ring and the focus ring are not rubberized.
 The lens has a 72mm filter thread.
 Next is the narrow aperture ring.
 The diaphragm closes smoothly.
-16 blades allow forming a perfect circles in the bokeh.
-To the surprise of the blades are blackening, not all the objectives of those years have blacking diaphragm blades.
+16 blades allow forming perfect circles in the bokeh.
+To the surprise of the blades are blackening; not all the objectives of those years have blacking diaphragm blades.
 The lens has no automatic preset aperture, only manual.

 At infinity mode

 A short distance from the aperture ring is the focus ring.
 It is rotated by 270 degrees.
 The front part of the lens extends to 3.5 cm.
 Focusing smooth.
 The front element is rotating.
 Generally, focusing is convenient, but because the focus ring is narrow and is located near the aperture ring, I sometimes confuse them; it is inconvenient.
 I set the lens on the Nikon SLR camera via an adapter M42-Nikon while Infinity saved.